datalab-org/datalab/pydatalab/docs/blocks/pipeline_datablock.md

 is stored in the main datablock, then you could have a processor with the definition:
 `def wavelength_processor(df: pd.DataFrame, wavelength: float)`
 the pipeline would then autopopulate this parameter with the value from the dictionary (e.g. `data["wavelength"]`).
+This is done dynamically via introspection, though can also be done manually by specifying what the `accepted_data` argument of the stage.

 **Anything returned in the state dict must be JSON-serializable.** It gets cached to disk via `json.dumps`, so avoid types like `set` with the suggestion being to use `list`s instead.